laszuba/laszuba.github.io/_posts/2015-04-20-blinkenlights.md

 ## Hardware

 I whipped up a little prototype board with: a microphone with an anti-alias filter; a programmable gain amplifier; and three MOSFETs with associated level shifting.
-Check out the [schematic][pdf_schematic] and the picture below:
+Check out the [schematic (pdf)][pdf_schematic] and the picture below:

 ![Prototype circuit]({{ site.url }}/images/blinkenlights/prototype_board.jpg)

 The first amplifier does a little bit of amplification and incorporates a simple 20dB/decade low pass anti-aliasing filter.
 The corner frequency is set at a relatively low 5kHz, because most of the 'interesting' content for LED control in music is below this frequency.
 It also drastically lowers the required sample rate, letting the ADC oversample more.
-This stage also sets the signal at the midpoint of the ADC's range.
+The DC offset is added to set the signal at the midpoint of the ADC's range as well.

 The second amplification stage has programmable gain.
 This allows the microcontroller to adjust the ADC input level dynamically, making the best use of the available dynamic range.
 Inexpensive 2N7002 FETs are used to switch gain resistors in and out of the circuit.
 The available gains are: